 For Droysen, then, the historian does not first determine the facts and then discover their interconnections.
 On the contrary, facts and interconnections form a single piece, a garment without seam.
 Together they constitute historical reality in the fulness of its conditions and the process of its emergence.
 They are discovered in an interpretative process guided by the watchword, forschend verstehen, advance through research to understanding.
-The research was directed to four areas: first, to the course of events, say, in a military campaign; secondly, to the conditions forming the context of the events; thirdly, to the character of the participants; and fourthly, to the purposes and ideas that were being realized.

-So historical interpretation moves towards historical reality, grasping the series of events, first in their inner connections, next in their dependence on the situation, thirdly in the light of the character or psychology of the agents, and finally, as a realization of purposes and ideas.
+The research was directed to four creas: first, to the course of events, say, in a military campaign; seonedly secondly, to the conditions that form the contect of the events and so reveal them as determined by the altuation; thirdly, to the character of the participants areas: first, to the course of events, say, in a military campaign; secondly, to the conditions forming the context to of the events; thirdly, the character of the participants; and, fourthly, to the purposes and ideas that were being realized.
+So historical interpretation moves towards historical reality, grasping the series of events, first in their inner connections, next in their dependence on the situation, thirdly in the light of the character or psychology of the agents, and finally as a realization of purposes and ideas.
 Only through this fourfold grasp of meaning and significance do the events stand revealed in their proper reality.